roytang/blog/content/replies/2012/06/c4z5fvj/index.md

 - PS3
 ---

 It should be tied to the PSN account that purchases it.
-You'd have to have the same account available on both systems in order to download the game. \n\nOnce you have downloaded the game to a system, any account on that system can play the game (as long as the original account used to download it is still on the system)
+You'd have to have the same account available on both systems in order to download the game.

+Once you have downloaded the game to a system, any account on that system can play the game (as long as the original account used to download it is still on the system)